-- 11.1 All the terms and conditions of employment remain in force during OAL and AAL, except for the terms relating to pay.
-In particular: - (a) benefits in kind such as life insurance, health insurance, gym membership and use of a company vehicle if applicable will continue; - (b) annual leave entitlement under their contract will continue to accrue (see paragraph 12, Annual Leave); and - (c) pension benefits will continue (see paragraph 13, Pensions).
+- 13.1 All the terms and conditions of employment remain in force during OAL and AAL, except for the terms relating to pay.
+In particular: - a) benefits in kind such as life insurance, health insurance, gym membership (if applicable) will continue; - b) annual leave entitlement under their contract will continue to accrue (see section 13); and - c) pension benefits will continue (see section 14).